Welcome to Year 5!

 We are all looking forward to a great year in Year 5!
 We have lots of exciting activities and events throughout the year, some of which are listed below.

-The teachers in Year 5 are; Miss Stevens (Class 11) and Mrs Blake and Mrs Locke (Class 12).
+The teachers in Year 5 are; Mrs Hannah Harris (Class 11), Mrs Sarah Blake and Mrs Julie Locke (Class 12).
 Mrs Blake teaches Mondays, Tuesdays and Wednesdays and Mrs Locke teaches Thursdays and Fridays.
-Mrs Tomkins is the main teaching assistant in Class 11 and Mrs Aldred is the main teaching assistant in Class 12.
+Mrs Tailby is the main teaching assistant in Class 11 and Mrs Davenport is the main teaching assistant in Class 12.
 Miss Claridge is the HLTA for Upper School and works across year 5 and 6.
 We are also joined during the week by Mrs Blatchford and Mrs Sturgeon.